damnsus/Python/README.md

 # Python

-Here I will contain every python code I have
+Here I will store every Python code I have